avarga24/datamgmtguide_READDI-AC/docs/cddvault.md

 + **Molecule Registration:** Data uploaders are not required to register molecules directly.
 The molecular structures typically associated with the READDI-AC project, including those used in various assays across different labs, have already been imported and registered within the system.
 This foundational step ensures that all subsequent data associated with these molecules are accurately captured and cataloged.

-+ **Molecule IDS and SMILES Strings:** Each molecule within the project is assigned a unique identifier (Molecule ID), often represented using a SMILES string.
-This standardized chemical notation allows for the unequivocal identification of molecule structures, facilitating their easy retrieval and analysis within the CDD Vault. _**When preparing datasets for upload, ensure that there is a dedicated column for Molecule IDs, linking each data point distinctly to its corresponding molecule.**_
++ **Molecule IDS and SMILES Strings:** Molecules have a unique READDI Batch ID following the format of RA-XXXXXXX-XX, which can be registered with a structure (SMILES string) or structure-blinded.
+When preparing datasets for upload, **ensure that there is a dedicated column for READDI IDs**, linking each data point distinctly to its corresponding “RA” number.

-+ **Handling Unrecognized Molecule IDs:** In instances where the CDD Vault flags an unrecognized Molecule ID during data upload or analysis, it is vital to address this promptly to maintain data integrity.
-Should you encounter such a notification, please reach out to our Stewardship team through this link.
++ **Handling Unrecognized Molecule IDs:** If CDD Vault flags an unrecognized READDI ID during data upload or analysis, it is vital to address this promptly.
+Please reach out to our Stewardship team and include Anwar Hossain (anwar.hossain@unc.edu) to investigate.
 Our team is equipped to assist in troubleshooting and resolving any issues with molecule IDs, ensuring seamless integration and analysis of your data within the platform.

 ## Understanding Readouts
 [![Readouts](assets/images/CDDVault_readouts.jpg)](https://drive.google.com/file/d/1bdWfgTbW1sFz8MAd3yQrPOfQ7PtFgw6W/view?usp=drive_link)